 - Great price

-This nicely-presented 11-piece set – it comes in a tough plastic box with fitments for each item – features a set of five each of screw extractors, and reverse thread drill bits.
+This nicely-presented 11-piece screw extractors set – it comes in a tough plastic carrying case with fitments for each item – features a set of five each of screw extractors, and reverse thread drill bits to help get stripped screws or damaged screws out easily.
 All parts are made from very tough chrome vanadium steel, which should last a long time and tackle any screw.
 There is also a tap holder device; this is a clever appliance used to grip the shafts of snapped screws to extract them more easily, and is a welcome addition.

 - Fitted box